Qharny/upload/readme.md

-#upload
+#UPLOAD
-upload your best picture 😜
+upload your best picture 😜 and best memories